theetje/insurance-domain-models/README.md

-# Test Insurance Model - Domain Model
+# WIA Verzekering met Captive Constructie - Domain Model

-SIVI AFD 2.0 compliant test model
+SIVI AFD 2.0 compliant WIA insurance model with captive structure

 ## Overview

-This repository contains the domain model for Test Insurance Model, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+This repository contains the domain model for WIA Verzekering met Captive Constructie, built using the SIVI AFD 2.0 standard for Dutch insurance industry.
+The model represents a Work Disability Insurance (WIA) policy with a captive construction involving multiple parties in the insurance chain.

 ## Structure